The Hybrid Campus Experience: Meeting Student Needs Now and in the Future

 The transition to a hybrid campus means reworking how things are done in three key areas:

-- The campus workforce, work, and workplace
+The academic portfolio The campus workforce, work, and workplace The student experience

 Reconsidering the academic portfolio